lofirepo/lofire/design/lofire.md

 ### Object requests

-Objects requests either follow the reverse path of a pub/sub topic from a subscriber to publishers (`ObjectReqTopic`), or a random walk (`ObjectReqRandom`).
+Objects requests either follow the reverse path of a pub/sub topic from a subscriber to publishers (`ObjectSearchTopic`), or a random walk (`ObjectSearchRandom`).
 The response (`ObjectResponse`) contains one or more objects, and are sent either directly to the requesting node, or along the reverse path of the request.